 The ACML also will support the university’s research focus on infrastructure and sustainability, including the rehabilitation of urban mass-transportation centers such as highways, bridges, tunnels, rail, airports, port and water navigation channels, and utility infrastructure.

 The Clayco culture is built on building more than structures.
 We believe our projects are building communities, and that the jobs don’t stop when the projects open.

 We partner with the communities in which we operate, and we’re in it for the long haul, giving time, energy, and resources to the projects and charities that can help build these communities.
-It is, and will always be, an important part of our identity.
+Community involvement is, and will always be, an important part of our identity.
 We’re working with nonprofit organizations to support education, the arts, medical research, disaster relief and opportunities for minorities, youth and the underprivileged.

-The Clayco Foundation’s signature event in Chicago, is an all-sensory experience committed to raising funds to support research that could cure RVCL, a rare genetic disease, and save lives.
+The Clayco Foundation’s signature event in Chicago is an all-sensory experience committed to raising funds to support research that could cure RVCL, a rare genetic disease, and save lives.
 All funds go to The John Atkinson Research Lab at Washington University.

 The Clayco Team rides and supports Pedal the Cause because we all have seen what cancer does and we’ve seen victories and defeats along the way.
-We ride to help fund the most cutting edge research so it can to move forward.
+We ride to help fund the most cutting-edge research so it can to move forward.

 The Construction Career Development Initiative (CCDI) empowers students to build meaningful careers in dozens of construction industry fields.

-Clayco is proud to support the efforts of CCDI, a non-profit organization that brings diversity to the design and construction industry by mentoring and exposing minority/underrepresented and under employed men and women to career development in construction in Chicago and St. Louis.
+Clayco is proud to support the efforts of CCDI, a non-profit organization that brings diversity to the design and construction industry by mentoring and exposing minority/underrepresented and underemployed men and women to career development in construction in Chicago and St. Louis.